ibukunoluwa792/Insurance/README.md

 The dataset contains 77,324 insurance policies with the following columns:

 1. PolicyID: Unique identifier for each policy holders.
-2. State: State where the policyholder resides
+2. State: State where the policyholders resides
 3. Coverage Gap: Indicates if there was a gap in coverage or not
 4. CreditScore: Credit score of the policyholder
 5. Age: Age of the policyholders